larryweinhouse/larry-sandbox/delivery.md

   - Things like private places files, additional attributes such as melissa_addresses,existence_full etc placed in outfiles acting as guardrails for further processing.

-### 2) Products
+### 2) Deliverables

 - **Intermediate files** (59 versions currently named outfiles)
   - you can find current outfiles at: nfs://share/exports/uploaded/FACTUAL_MASTER/outfiles
-  - These files are a subset of our index which have been veted and have only approved attributes for partner consumption.
+  - These files are a subset of our index which have been vetted and have only approved attributes for partner consumption.
 These files act as a source of truth so that any human or machine can consume to produce standard or custom datasets.

 - **Standard and diffs data sets**
   - Delivery options
     - Factual Dropbox or SFTP endpoint.
     - Client SFTP or AWS bucket.
 We must have passwords and ability to send via command line
     - Client Web interface.
-We can only send a file to Dropbox "Custom_Download_Support" Folder and Account Management sends manualy.
+We can only send a file to Dropbox "Custom_Download_Support" Folder and Account Management sends manually.
   - A set of standard files are also placed on nfs for Internal customers. nfs://share/exports/uploaded/FACTUAL_MASTER/outfiles
   - Here are our standard products along with naming convention:
 ```